Budget Compromise Passes Congress; Includes Short-term Medicare Pay Fix

 Temporary Medicare Patch Paves the Way for Permanent Fix; Excellence Act May Ride Along.
 Of note for behavioral health providers, the budget agreement includes a temporary patch to the annual dilemma of Medicare physician payments.
 Without congressional action, pay rates are set to drop an estimated 20 percent next year under Medicare’s Sustainable Growth Rate (SGR) formula.
 The budget bill postpones that cut for three months, allowing additional time for negotiations on a permanent solution.

 Lawmakers have expressed optimism that 2014 may be the year they are finally able to craft a permanent fix to the payment formula.
 The House and Senate committees of jurisdiction have passed similar versions of a permanent SGR repeal.
 The Senate Finance committee version includes a demonstration project based on the Excellence in Mental Health Act, an important bill that would bolster the community mental health and addiction treatment system.
 The Excellence Act has garnered growing support over the last year from Republicans and Democrats in both chambers of Congress.
 With its fate now joined to the Medicare bill – widely considered to be “must-pass” legislation – supporters are increasingly optimistic about its chances.
-This week, bill authors Senators Debbie Stabenow and Roy Blunt were joined by actress Glenn Close, the National Council for Behavioral Health, and other law enforcement and veterans groups to highlight the progress the Excellence Act has made and call on Congress to move swiftly to enact it.
+This week, bill authors Senators Debbie Stabenow and Roy Blunt were joined by actress Glenn Close, the National Council for Mental Wellbeing, and other law enforcement and veterans groups to highlight the progress the Excellence Act has made and call on Congress to move swiftly to enact it.
 Read some of the coverage on CNN, Detroit News, and US News.